 - Steel mesh bottom for increased airflow.

-This pop-up wood fire pit employs similar ideas to the Yukon fire pit we overviewed in the beginning, but it’s drastically different.
+This pop-up wood fire pit employs similar ideas to the Bonfire fire pit we overviewed in the beginning, but it’s drastically different.

 The manufacturer of this fire pit also includes a heat shield that is intended to be installed below the fire pit to protect the ground from heat damage.
 With that being said, no spark screens are included, so you will need to get one yourself.